DDTBOX/tutorials/DDTBox Documentation.md

 ###Installing and configuring DDTBox###

-To use DDTBox as an EEGLab plugin copy the folder containing the DDTBOX code into the "plugins" folder in EEGLab.
+To use DDTBox as an EEGLab plugin copy the folder containing DDTBOX code into the "plugins" folder in EEGLab.
 When you initialise EEGLab in MATLAB the DDTBox plugin should automatically load, and can then be found in the "Tools" menu of the EEGLab GUI.

 To use DDTBox independently of EEGLab you can specify the path to the code in MATLAB.